testcontainers/testcontainers-site/content/cloud/docs.md

 ### Using internal Docker registries

 For users who need to pull images from a ‘private’ registry that is not accessible from the public internet.
 Docker Hub, Amazon ECR, GCR, etc users *do not* need to use this feature, as these registries are exposed to the public internet.

-This feature requires version v1.4.1+ of the Testcontainers Cloud Desktop/agent application.

 #### Testcontainers Cloud Desktop usage: